Digapahandi: Education

+Advance Computer Training Institute [ACTI] is a leading computer training institute accredited by NIELIT, Govt. of India for 'O' Level, 'A' Level, NSQF courses & Digital Literacy courses.
+It is also an Authorised Learning Center of OKCL for OS-CIT & OCOC cources.

 Climate and regional setting

 Maximum summer temperature is 37 °C; minimum winter temperature is 16 °C. The mean daily temperature varies from 33 °C to 38 °C. May is the hottest month; December is the coldest.
 The average annual rainfall is 1250 mm and the region receives monsoon and torrential rainfall from July to October.

 Politics

 BJP, BJD & INC are the major political parties in this area.
 See Digapahandi (Odisha Vidhan Sabha constituency).

 Facilities

 The town has one tehsil office, one Block office, one JMFC court, two post offices, one government hospital, one police station, one fire station, one irrigation office, one fishery office, one veterinary, one govt guest house, one sub jail, one excise office & banks namely SBI, Canara, Andhra, BOI, Axis, Baroda etc.

 Places of interest

 The Ujjaleswar Temple situated nearly 19 km from Digapahandi.
 The shrine of Ujjaleswar has been developed from a cave temple, on a hillock which is approachable by steps.
 A huge stone shadowing the deity forms the back side of the temple, which has been also chiseled to steps for facilitating a circumambulating around the shrine.

 There is a devi temple known as Chamundeswari temple at the peak of changudei hills, which is 1-2 km away from the Punjikayan square, the main square of the town.

 Ghodahada dam with spectacular scenic view is present near the Ujjaleswara temple, nearly 18-20 km from the main town.

 The city hosts a variety range of temples related to Sri Vishnu, Radha Krishna, Sri patitapabana which date back to 15-17th century AD typically built in Kalinga architecture.

 The two lion statues with a height of 20-30 ft situated in front of the old ruined palace is the major landmark of the city.